TinFiolic/AbandonTracker/readme.md

 ## Features

 - Displays abandoned quest names in chat
-- Shows detailed quest details with quest items and sources (items provided by quest givers)
+- Shows quest details with quest items and sources (items provided by quest givers), along with much more info in the UI
 - Maintains a history of abandoned quests

 ## Commands